Kwadwo Obeng Junior

 Kwadwo Obeng Junior (born 1 June 1999) is a Ghanaian professional footballer who plays as a forward for Ghanaian Premier league side Accra Hearts of Oak.

+Obeng began his career at Aduana Stars before joining Nea Salamina Ghana in 2016.
+He signed for Hearts of Oak in 2018, where he has made over 100 appearances and scored over 20 goals over four seasons and won one Ghana Premier League title, two Ghana FA Cup and two President's Cup.

 Career

+Nea Salamina

 Obeng started his career with Dormaa-based team Aduana Stars.
 He subsequently played for Ghana Division One League side Nea Salamina Ghana (now Wamanfo Mighty Royals FC) in 2016–2017.
-He scored thirteen league goals and three goals in the Ghana FA Cup in 2017 including goals against Steadfast FC in the round of 16 and Asante Kotoko in the quarter finals.
-He led the club to their highest finish in the FA Cup before losing to Asante Kotoko in the quarter final.
-His performance against Kotoko attracted interest from the club made him a subject of discussion in the media space.
+He scored thirteen league goals and three goals in the Ghana FA Cup in 2017 including goals against Steadfast FC in the round of 16 and Asante Kotoko in the quarter-finals.
+He led the club to their highest finish in the FA Cup before losing to Asante Kotoko in the quarter-final.
+His performance against Kotoko attracted interest from the club and made him a subject of discussion in the media space.

+Hearts of Oak

 Obeng moved to Hearts of Oak in April 2018 ahead of the 2018 Ghana Premier League season.
-On 29 April 2018, Obeng played made his competitive debut for Hearts after starting in a 1–0 match against fierce rivals Kumasi Asante Kotoko.
-He played 63 minutes of the match being taken off for Aboubacar Traoré.
+On 29 April 2018, Obeng made his competitive debut for Hearts starting in a 1–0 match against fierce rivals Kumasi Asante Kotoko.
+He played 63 minutes of the match before being taken off for Aboubacar Traoré.
 He got the chance to only play three matches as the league was cancelled due to the Anas Number 12 expose which caused the dissolution of the Ghana Football Association.
 The following season, during the 2019 GFA Committee Special Competition, Obeng became a constant member of the starting line up under the management of Kim Grant.
 On 31 March 2019, during the first match of the competition, Obeng scored his first competitive goal for the club helping them to secure a slim 1–0 victory over Dreams FC.
 On 14 April 2019, he scored another goal to help Hearts secure a win over Liberty Professionals and keep them on track of qualifying for the CAF Champions League.
 At the end of the competition, he played thirteen matches and scored two goals as Hearts placed first in group B and qualified for the semi-finals.
 They were however eliminated by Asante Kotoko in the championship play-off semi-finals.
 Obeng missed out in 2019–20 Ghana Premier League season and only played three matches due to injuries.
 The league was later cancelled halfway to the end due to the COVID-19 pandemic in Ghana.
 On 20 October 2020, he signed a 3-year contract extension to keep him at the club till 2023 ahead of the 2020–21 season.
 He was expected to play a more important role after the departure of Joseph Esso and Kofi Kordzi.